Sutterlet-Bruno/hypdo_propulser/04_test_and_results/impermeable_box/documentation.md

 A test box will be designed and 3D-printed with a hook or attachment point to allow easy suspension.
 The box will be fully submerged in water and left underwater for **24 hours**.

 ### Test Setup:
-- The box will be securely fixed to prevent floating or movement during the test.
+- The box will be reviously wheight befor the experiment.
-- Paper or absorbent material will be placed inside the box to help detect any water ingress.
+- The box will be securely fixed 10cm underwater to prevent floating or movement during the test.
-- After 24 hours, the box will be opened and inspected for any signs of leakage or internal moisture.
+- The box will be wheight asecond time to check for any increase in wheight

 ### Visual Reference:
 ![Measurement scheme](./pictures/measurement_scheme.drawio.png)